Nassau Agreement: Canadian interlude

 It was customary for the Canadians to be consulted when there was a meeting between the British and American leaders on the North American side of the Atlantic.
 This nicety was not observed when the Nassau conference was arranged, but the prime minister of Canada, John Diefenbaker, invited Macmillan to a meeting in Ottawa.
 Macmillan countered with an offer to meet in Nassau after the Skybolt issue was resolved.
 Kennedy and Diefenbaker loathed each other, and Kennedy made plans to leave early to avoid Diefenbaker, but Macmillan persuaded Kennedy to stay for a lunch meeting.
 Kennedy later described the uncomfortable meeting as being like "three whores at a christening".

 Nuclear weapons had become a political issue in Canada in the wake of the Cuban Missile Crisis, when Canadian Bomarc surface-to-air missiles had sat idly by while the country was threatened with a nuclear attack due to Diefenbaker's insistence that their nuclear warheads be stored outside Canada, an arrangement which the Americans regarded as impractical.
-Macmillan briefed Diefenbaker on the Nassau Agreement, which Diefenbaker took to mean that manned bombers were now considered obsolete.
+Macmillan briefed Diefenbaker on the Nassau Agreement, which Diefenbaker took to mean that crewed bombers were now considered obsolete.
 This gave him further cause to continue to delay a decision on the Bomarc warheads, which were intended to shoot down bombers.
 He did, however, express interest in Canadian participation in the Multilateral Force.